sshintoo/hypertext.tv/README.md

 ## Why?

 Most platforms on the web offer on-demand access to practically limitless content.
-At the same time, platforms algorithmically tailor content to our tastes keep us engaged and online.
+At the same time, platforms algorithmically tailor content to keep us engaged and online.
 Experiences are individualized—each person has a different feed, and a different sense of time as they navigate that feed.

 Television and radio offer an alternative means of programming: a shared schedule, with programs airing at a particular time of day, experienced collectively.